cocos/cocos-docs/en/advanced-topics/dynamic-atlas.md

 ## Texture Restrictions

 The dynamic atlas system limits the size of the texture that can be merged.
 By default, only textures with a width and height less than **512** can be entered into the dynamic atlas system.
-This limit can be modified by the developer according to the following requirements.
+This limit can be modified by the developer as required with the following code.

 ```ts
 dynamicAtlasManager.maxFrameSize = 512;
 ```

-For details, look up `DynamicAtlasManager` in the API documentation.
+For APIs related to the `DynamicAtlasManager`, please refer to the [DynamicAtlasManager API](https://github.com/api/en/classes/DynamicAtlasManager.html) documentation.